 If these two factors are not met, a candidate can lose his/ her marks.

 Marks are deducted for the mistakes.
 The type of mistakes is generally calculated based on the impact they create on your overall performance.

 Some of the errors for which the marks get deducted are:

 - Accuracy (correctness of information)

-- Distortions (misrepresentation of information)
+- Distortions (misrepresentations of information)

-- Omissions (removal of information)
+- Omission (removal of information)